 Schnaible was a 2022 recipient of the CODA Visual and Performing Arts Legacy Award from his alma mater, Morningside University, in honor of continued and distinguished achievement and lifetime of excellence in music.

-His professional students have sung at the Metropolitan Opera, Berlin Staatsoper, Berlin Deutsche Oper, Berlin Komische Oper, The Royal Opera House Covent Garden, English National Opera, Dresden Staatsoper, Barcelona Liceu, Israeli Opera as well as numerous regional houses in the United States and Europe.
-Additionally, they are Grammy winners, and have recorded exclusively for Deutsche Grammaphon.
+His professional students sing at the Metropolitan Opera, Berlin Staatsoper, Berlin Deutsche Oper, Berlin Komische Oper, The Royal Opera House Covent Garden, English National Opera, Dresden Staatsoper, Barcelona Liceu, and Israeli Opera as well as numerous regional houses in the United States and Europe.
+Additionally, they are Grammy winners and have recorded for Chandos, Cezanne, Harmonia Mundi and Deutsche Grammaphon.